Updated on: 11/15/2019

-Officials with the Washington State Department of Transportation (WSDOT) say eight people were injured Tuesday night after a construction crane struck an overhead traffic sign, causing the sign to fall on top of a Metro bus.
+Officials with the Washington State Department of Transportation (WSDOT) say eight people were injured Tuesday night after a construction crane struck an overhead traffic sign, causing the sign to fall in the roadway and land on top of a Metro bus.

 According to KING 5 News, a contractor working on the SR 520 floating bridge was using a crane to lift a load of pipes off of a flatbed truck at approximately 10 p.m.
 Tuesday.
 Investigators say one of the pipes came loose from the load and struck a Metro bus carrying about 20 passengers.